unahouExosite/docs/portals/README.md

     * Returned if the caller user is not authenticated.
     * Returned if the caller user does not have permission to create dashboard under the portal.
 * `404 Not Found`: Returned if portal id is invalid.
-* `409 Conflict`: Returned if the dashboard name has already exist.
+* `409 Conflict`: Returned if the dashboard name exists already.

 ##### Example